Blueberries Could Help Kill Cancer Cells, A New Study Reveals

 In the study, the researchers tested the blueberry extract alone and in combination with radiation therapy in human cancer cell lines.
 The results showed that the blueberry extract alone had a 25 percent reduction in cancer cells.
 Meanwhile, in radiation therapy alone, it had a 20 percent reduction in cancer cells.
 In combining both blueberry extract and radiation therapy, there was about 70 percent reduction of the human cervical cancer cells.

 Dr. Fang said that cancer cells prevent death by remodeling themselves.
-He further said that along with the reducing cell proliferation, the extract also tricks cancer cells into dying.
+He further said that along with reducing cell proliferation, the extract also tricks cancer cells into dying.
 With this, it prevents the birth and promotes the death of cancer cells, according to Dr. Fang.

 In this study, the researchers said that their findings suggest that blueberries could be a promising treatment strategy for cervical cancer and other types of cancer.